roth-hex-lab/roth-hex-lab.github.io/content/authors/Kris/_index.md

     url: 'https://cg.web.th-koeln.de/'

 # Short bio (displayed in user profile at end of posts)
-bio: Kristoffer is a PhD candidate at the Technical University of Munich, Human-Centered Computing and Extended Reality Lab and a research associate at the TH Köln, Computer Graphics research group.
+bio: Kristoffer is a Doctoral candidate at the Technical University of Munich, Human-Centered Computing and Extended Reality Lab and a research associate at the TH Köln, Computer Graphics research group.
 His field of interest is Mixed Reality (MR) technologies, especially human-computer interaction in MR environments to improve interpersonal communication and accessibility with avatars.

 interests:
   - Mixed Reality